Main Page Content

 Unsubsidized Stafford Loans

 This federal loan is for matriculated students who are enrolled at least half-time (six credits).
 It has a low fixed interest rate and repayment begins six months after the student graduates or falls below half-time enrollment.
 The Federal Unsubsidized Stafford Loan is not need based and interest does accrue during in-school periods.
-Apply yearly by filing the FAFSA during the spring to ensure funds for the fall.
+Apply yearly by filing the FAFSA by the college's suggested deadline to ensure funds for the fall.
 No separate application is required.
 Limits exist as to how much Federal Stafford Loan a graduate student can borrow.
 The limits are annual and aggregate.

-Federal Stafford loans made on or after July 1, 2017 will carry a fixed interest rate of 6%.
+Federal Direct Unsubsidized Stafford loans made on or after July 1, 2018 will carry a fixed interest rate of 6.6%.
+These loans also have an origination fee of 1.062%.

 Federal Stafford Loan Annual Limits